 In The Middle of the Night

-Summary: Ginny wakes up in the middle of night one night the week after she moves in with Harry.
+Summary: Ginny wakes up in the middle of the night one night the week after she moves in with Harry.
 What does she find?

 If there was anything Ginny hated, it was being woken up in the middle of the night.
 She loved her sleep and dared anyone to disturb her sleep.
 There were only a few times in her life that she didn't snap at the person who woke her up.
-The first time she remembers is when Professor McGonagall woken her up after her father's attack with the snake right before Christmas her fourth year and any time Harry had woke her up before and after the war, after having a nightmare and needed to talk about it.
+The first time she remembers is when Professor McGonagall woke her up after her father's attack with the snake right before Christmas her fourth year and any time Harry had woke her up before and after the war, after having a nightmare and needed to talk about it.

 While she doesn't like being woken up in the middle of the night, she also wasn't a fan of waking up to the sound of shuffling at one in the morning, especially when the shuffling sounds like it was coming from the other side the flat and sounds as if someone is trying to break in.